dad98253/maxmindtest/README.md

 # maxmindtest
-Example program to test libmaxminddb and verify the the instalation of the MaxMind GeoIP database
+A program to load maxmind csv files and verify them against the MaxMind GeoIP binary database.